| home | catalogue | history | references | appendix |

 information.

-It was also
+It was also the

-the time when the scholars of the Mission, aided by visiting friends from
+time when the scholars of the Mission, aided by visiting friends from the

-formed a body of literature, which for elevation and excellence of style
+a body of literature, which for elevation and excellence of style formed

 On the establishment